 3. Compare and contrast both good and bad solutions to the problems.

 Still curious?
-A simple technique to learn anything better and faster.
+Use the Feynman technique to learn anything better and faster.